Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Products of expert diffusion models

-To demonstrate the effects of guided interpolation, we performed experiments with guided interpolation between different gesturing styles, by mixing the style-conditional model from \cref{sec:zeggs-baseline} with two discrete style inputs.
+\emph{Interpolating between gesture styles.} To demonstrate the effects of product-of-expert diffusion models for motion, we performed experiments with guided interpolation between different gesturing styles, by mixing predictions from the style-conditional model in \cref{sssec:zeggs-baseline} under two different style inputs.
 We note that stylistic interpolation should both affect shape aspects, such as the overall posture of the character, and temporal aspects, such as the gesture frequency and speed.
-To investigate the shape aspects, we interpolated between the \textit{old} (hunched over) and \textit{angry} (upright) styles using the same speech and random seed.
-Results are visualised in Fig.\ \ref{fig:interpshape}.
-We see a clear progression in overall character posture.
-To demonstrate how guided interpolation affects temporal aspects, we interpolated between the \textit{still} and \textit{speaking} styles, where the latter is very animated whereas the former has almost no motion.
-The results of 10 s of animation are shown overlaid in Fig.\ \ref{fig:interptemporal}, and display a clear and steady increase in the range of body movement throughout the interpolation.
-Video examples are provided online.
+To investigate the shape aspects, we interpolated between the \emph{old} (hunched over) and \emph{angry} (upright) styles using the same speech and random seed.
+Results are visualised in \cref{fig:interpshape}.
+We see a definite progression in overall character posture as we interpolate from the hunched-over style to the upright one.

+To demonstrate how guided interpolation affects temporal aspects of gesticulation, we interpolated between the \emph{still} and \emph{public speaking} styles, where the latter is very animated whereas the former has almost no motion.
+The results of 10 s of animation are shown overlaid in \cref{fig:interptemporal}, and display a clear and steady increase in the range of body movement throughout the interpolation.
+To see interpolations in motion, please refer to the project page.

+To lend additional substance to the above observations, we performed an objective evaluation of the behaviour of guided interpolation between gesturing styles, specifically when interpolating from the \emph{still} style to the four styles used in our user study.
+We considered both endpoints, three intermediate steps, and one step of extrapolation on either side ($\gamma=\{-0.25,\,0,\,\ldots,\,1.25\}$).
+To generate data for the evaluation we randomly sampled 5 motions for each 10-second audio clip covering the test data, resulting in 125 clips for each $\gamma$-value and style.
+We then computed the instantaneous speed (magnitude of the displacement vector from the previous frame) in 3D space of the two wrists averaged together for each frame.
+Hand and arm motion is central to co-speech gestures \cite{nyatsanga2023comprehensive}, and this wrist-speed distribution has been used as the basis of objective gesture evaluation before \cite{kucherenko2021moving}.

+The speed distributions of the wrists are graphed in \cref{fig:objective}.
+As expected, we see that model behaviour (motion statistics) change monotonically from one distribution to the other along the spectrum of $\gamma$-values in the guided interpolation.
+The transition is not linear, however, since we are not interpolating in Euclidean space, but instead trading off between relatively high-probability regions of the two model distributions, to find and sample from the set of motions where the combined (weighted) probability is the greatest.

+\paragraph{Interpolating between locomotion styles} Aside from gestures, we also performed guided interpolation with other models from \cref{sec:experiments}.
+Video examples are presented on the project page.
+Of note is the demonstration of interpolation between the \emph{Aeroplane} and \emph{HighKnees} locomotion styles, where the exaggerated \emph{HighKnees} style also holds the arms even closer to the body than before, in clear contrast against the outstretched arms of the \emph{Aeroplane} style that has negative weight in the exaggerated barycentric combination.